AnyBody/tutorials/Scaling/lesson3.md

 ## Incorporating surface based nonlinearities into the scaling function

 In this section, next improvement to the morphing is added by utilizing surface information.
-The surfaces will be requested to morphed into each other, which will at the same time deform all related soft tissue attachment points accordingly.
+The surfaces will be requested to be morphed into each other, which will at the same time deform all related soft tissue attachment points accordingly.
 The `AnyFunTransform3DSTL` class is used for this purpose.
 This class constructs an RBF transformation similarly to the `AnyFunTransform3DRBF`